scratchrealm/spikeforest-pipeline/README.md

 ## Running the workflow

-The SpikeForest workflow are split into a collection of scripts.
-These scripts are meant to be run repeatedly, as the updates from one will influence the others.
-These services all read and write to the local kachery node via the running daemon.
+The SpikeForest workflow is split into a collection of scripts.
+These scripts are meant to be run multiple times, as the updates from one will influence the others.
+These scripts all read and write to the local kachery node via the running daemon.

 The main script is `workflow.py`.
-This assembles a list of jobs and a list of results.
-This script should be run before the other scripts are run, and then again any time jobs have been newly completed by the other scripts.
-To run with the test configuration:
+This assembles a list of jobs and a list of results and stores them in kachery.
+This script should be run before the others, and then again any time jobs have been newly completed by the other scripts.
+To run with the test configuration supplied in this repo:

 ```bash
 scripts/workflow.py test.yaml
 ```

-Once the workflow script has completed you can run the prepare scripts
+Once the workflow script has completed you can prepare the input files (stored in kachery)

 ```bash
 scripts/prepare_recording_nwb.py test.yaml